 Uniting and organizing at the grassroots to end racist neo-colonial exploitation whether in the form of the formal economy based on mineral and agricultural exports or in the informal economy that includes narcotics is the only solution for Africans.
 Working toward sustainable development can only come from indigenous movements that first change the externally-dependent political regimes and then undertake to change the social order that would engender economic growth under an inward-oriented model.
 Given the deep historical tribal and ethnic antagonisms in Africa for which westerners are partly to blame, and the even stronger western neo-colonial foundation the prospects of any of this taking place in the forthcoming decades is highly unlikely.
 Africa will remain the continent of contradictions with the world’s poorest people, but some of the world’s richest natural resources.

-Legacy of Imperialism and Development Prospects in Africa Author: Jon V. Kofas Masher Politics and Culture Journal, Volume 1, Issue 08 (August 2016)
+Title: Legacy of Imperialism and Development Prospects in Africa Author: Jon V. Kofas Masher Politics and Culture Journal, Volume 1, Issue 08 (August 2016)